slow-J/whaler/README.md

 ## Changes from original whaler
 Includes getwhaleraml.sh which will download + setup whaler on amazon linux ami-70edb016

+NB.
+When exposing the Docker Daemon remotely, care should be taken to authenticate the connection – ideally with mutual TLS / certificates.

+As this workaround doesn't use TLS, don't run this in production.

 ## Notes

 Whaler should be run on an isolated server (e.g. Cloud) and assume that a sophisticated hacker will be able to trivially bypass the Docker container to obtain root on the server.